MicrosoftDocs/mixed-reality/mixed-reality-docs/interaction-fundamentals.md

 ## Choosing an interaction model for your customer

 Most likely, developers and creators also already have some ideas in mind of the kinds of interaction experience they want their users to have.

-Even so, to encourage a customer-focused approach to design, we recommend a look at the guidance outlined in the next article, [Choosing interaction for your customer](coming-soon.md)

-This article outlines some of the tips and tricks we've learned to keep users confident in different scenarios.

 > [!Note]
-> Check out the [Customer-focused creative process](coming-soon.md) section for suggestions on identifying your customer and creating a great Mixed Reality concept.
+> For additional guidance on identifying your customer and understanding their needs, please see the [Customer-Focused Creative Process](coming-soon.md) section and then return to this section to continue design.

 ## Why optimize?